Koromix/rygel/README.md

 const koffi = require('koffi');
 ```

-Below you can find two examples:
+Below you can find three examples:

 * The first one runs on Linux.
 The functions are declared with the C-like prototype language.
 * The second one runs on Windows, and uses the node-ffi like syntax to declare functions.